Boston Camera Club Competition Rules

 To facilitate the process of awarding of ribbons, ribbons should be made out ahead of time, with the exception of the winner’s name and the title of the photograph.

 5.5.2.
 Annual Awards

 The nature of the Annual Awards shall be determined by the club's Executive Committee.

-There are two sets of Annual Awards
+There are three sets of Annual Awards

 Awarded to members in the following classes and categories: